dnsimple/dnsimple-support/content/articles/what-happens-when-domain-expires.markdown

 #### Transferring away expired domain

-ICANN’s rules and regulations permit expired domains to be transferred to another registrar, provided the domain is still in its [grace period](#grace-period).
+ICANN's rules and regulations permit expired domains to be transferred to another registrar, provided the domain is still in its [grace period](#grace-period).
 Transfers must complete before the domain falls into its [redemption period](#redemption-period).

 If you need to transfer an expired domain away, please contact us at [support@dnsimple.com](mailto:support@dnsimple.com), or through the [contact page](https://dnsimple.com/contact), and we'll help you through the process.